 Make sure you equip your meeting rooms with the most appropriate tools to do the job.
 This could include phones and video conferencing facilities, as well as presentation and AV equipment and plenty of power sockets and USB ports.
 If you are starting from scratch, people appreciate plenty of power sockets for plugging in laptops and charging points for mobile devices.

 As open plan offices continue to be a popular layout option, so the need for private rooms remains.
-Many business conversations will require a greater or lesser degree of confidentiality, so smaller meeting spaces with access to a closed door and a phone are very important to include in any new design.
+Many business conversations will require a greater or lesser degree of confidentiality, so smaller meeting spaces with access to a closed door, a phone and possibly a desk screen such as a lowa desk screen are very important to include in any new design.
 This kind of space works especially well for client contract negotiations and employee performance appraisals

 Dress to impress